Model Theory of Generic Vector Space Endomorphisms II: Applications of our Characterization of Definable Sets

-Notice that the criterion above is rather restrictive, as it, for example, implies $\acl_L = \dcl_L$.
-Whenever this equation holds, one can choose $L' := L \cup \set{\text{``all $L$-definable functions"}}$ to satisfy the criterion above, but this is obviously a very constructed language.
-In practice, Theorem \ref{theorem_qe} is only truly useful for theories that are almost the theory of $K$-vector spaces.
+The criterion above is rather restrictive, as it, for example, implies $\acl_L = \dcl_L$.
+Whenever this equality holds, one can choose $L' := L \cup \set{\text{``all $L$-definable functions''}}$ to satisfy the criterion above, but this is a very artificial language.
+In practice, we will only apply Theorem \ref{theorem_qe} in the case $T = \TKvs$ and in the case where $T$ is a linear o-minimal expansion of the theory of ordered divisible abelian groups.